-US authorities arrest suspect in 2021 Capitol Hill pipe bombs
+US authorities arrest Brian Cole as suspect in 2021 Capitol Hill pipe bombs

 “An investigation spearheaded by the deputy director and the AIC [agent in charge] of our Washington field office brought in a new team of investigators and experts, reexamined every piece of evidence, sifted through all the data — something that the prior administration refused and failed to do.”

-Attorney General Pam Bondi, who was also at the news conference, explained that Cole would be charged with the illegal use of an explosive device.
+US Attorney Jeanine Pirro, who was also at the news conference, explained that Cole would be charged with transporting an illegal explosive device and attempting “malicious destruction by means of explosive materials”.

 She added that the investigation was ongoing and that further charges could be filed at a later date.

-A long-running investigation
+A long-running mystery

 The arrest potentially ends a nearly five-year-long mystery that underscored the rising threat of political violence in the US.

 Law enforcement agencies have said that the bombs, which did not explode, were viable and “could have seriously injured or killed innocent bystanders”.

-Officials offered $500,000 for information on the perpetrator, warning that the suspect “may still pose a danger to the public”.
+Cox reaffirmed that risk on Thursday.

+“Fortunately, these bombs did not explode, although they certainly could have,” Cox said.

+“We all know pipe bombs are dangerous, not because of the potential loss of life, the damage the property or injury that they can cause, but also because they are tools that terrorise our community.”

 Early on, authorities released grainy footage of the person who left the bombs.
 The suspect, long believed to be a man, was captured on surveillance cameras wearing a mask, gloves and a grey hoodie.

-The perpetrator walked through the densely populated Capitol Hill neighbourhood to arrive near the offices of the Democratic and Republican Parties, where he placed the pipe bombs.
+On the night before January 6, 2021, the perpetrator had walked through the densely populated Capitol Hill neighbourhood to arrive near the political party headquarters offices, where he placed the pipe bombs.

-Last year, the FBI said its analysts, agents and law enforcement partners had “worked thousands of hours conducting interviews, reviewing physical and digital evidence, and assessing tips from the public about who may have placed pipe bombs on Capitol Hill”.

 The day after the bombs were left, President Trump’s supporters stormed and ransacked the US Capitol to prevent the certification of Biden’s victory in the 2020 elections.